 Low-carb diets can sometimes lead to disruptions with the thyroid because carbs are needed to convert thyroid hormone into the active form.

 The thyroid is a gland in the neck that helps control how your body uses energy.
-It produces essential hormones that regulate metabolism, but some research suggests that going too low carb could induce hypothyroidism which means your thyroid isn't working as efficiently as it should.
+It produces essential hormones that regulate metabolism, but some research5 suggests that going too low carb could induce hypothyroidism which means your thyroid isn't working as efficiently as it should.

 Hypothyroidism can cause problems like weight gain, feeling tired all the time, and difficulty concentrating.
-Some studies suggest that lower-carb diets could support a healthy thyroid and reduce thyroid antibodies.
+Some studies6 suggest that lower-carb diets could support a healthy thyroid and reduce thyroid antibodies.
 Still, as mentioned above, others have found that low-carb diets can actually lead to problems with the thyroid, so this may be an individual call.

 Can a Low-Carb Diet Affect Your Period?

 Since going low-carb can throw off your sex hormones, it can disrupt your menstrual cycle.
 In some cases, low-carb diets can even stop periods altogether (called amenorrhea).
-In the past, amenorrhea was linked to athletes or people who overly restricted calories, but it can happen with low-carb diets for the same reason.
+In the past, amenorrhea was linked to athletes7 or people who overly restricted calories, but it can happen with low-carb diets for the same reason.

 Your brilliant body recognizes that being undernourished and overly stressed probably isn't the best environment for growing a baby, so it can turn off ovulation.
 As a result, you likely won't get a period.
 Even if you don't have plans to become pregnant, not getting a period or not ovulating is a sign that your body is under too much stress, and something needs to change.